 01 of 03

-Mabel and Charles Ennis House, 1923
+The Mabel and Charles Ennis House

-Designed for Mabel and Charles Ennis in 1923 and completed in 1925, the Ennis House was Frank Lloyd Wright's last Los Angeles-area textile block-style projects and the largest.
+Designed for Mabel and Charles Ennis in 1923 and completed in 1925, the Ennis House was Frank Lloyd Wright's last Los Angeles-area textile block-style project and the largest.
 Ennis lived in the house for only a few years before he died.
 His widow sold it in 1936.
-After passing through five owners, it was purchased by Augustus Oliver Brown, who lived in it for many years, opened it for tours and donated it for public use.
+After passing through five owners, it was purchased by Augustus Oliver Brown, who lived in it for many years, opened it for tours, and donated it for public use.
 For a time, it was called the Ennis-Brown House in his honor.

 02 of 03

-Its eye-catching presence has not been lost on the Hollywood film industry, and it has starred in many movies.
-It may be best known as the place where Rick Deckard (Harrison Ford) lived in the 1982 film Blade Runner, but it has also appeared in countless films, television shows, commercials and photo shoots.Continue to 3 of 3 below.
+The Ennis House's eye-catching presence has not been lost on the Hollywood film industry.
+It has starred in many movies.
+It may be best known as the place where Rick Deckard (Harrison Ford) lived in the 1982 film "Blade Runner," but it has also appeared in countless films, television shows, commercials, and photo shoots.

 03 of 03

+The Ennis House is one of nine Frank Lloyd Wright-designed structures in the LA area.
 It is also one of Wright's designs which are on the National Register of Historic Places.
 Others include the Anderton Court Shops, Hollyhock House, Samuel Freeman House, Hanna House, Marin Civic Center, the Millard House, and the Storer House.

-Wright's work isn't all in the Los Angeles area.
-The San Francisco area is also home to eight of them, including two of his most important works.
+Wright's work isn't only in the Los Angeles area, he built all over California.
+The San Francisco area is home to eight of his constructions and two of his most important works.
 You'll also find several houses, a church, and a medical clinic in some of the most unexpected places.

-Don't be confused if you find more "Wright" sites in the LA area than are mentioned in our guide.
-Lloyd Wright (son of the famous Frank) also has an impressive portfolio that includes Wayfarers Chapel in Palos Verdes, the John Sowden House and the original bandshell for the Hollywood Bowl.
+Don't be confused if you find more "Wright" sites in the LA area.
+Lloyd Wright (son of the famous Frank) has an impressive construction portfolio that includes the Wayfarers Chapel in Palos Verdes, the John Sowden House, and the original bandshell for the Hollywood Bowl.

-If you're an architecture lover, check this list of famous Los Angeles houses that are open to the public, including Richard Neutra's VDL house, the Eames house (home of designers Charles and Ray Eames), and Pierre Koenig's Stahl House.
+If you're an architecture lover, there are a bunch of famous Los Angeles houses that are open to the public, including Richard Neutra's VDL house, the Eames house (home of designers Charles and Ray Eames), and Pierre Koenig's Stahl House.

-Other sites of particular architectural interest include the Disney Concert Hall and Broad Museum in downtown Los Angeles, Richard Meier's Getty Center, the iconic Capitol Records Building, Cesar Pelli's boldly colored geometric Pacific Design Center.
+Other sites of particular architectural interest include the Disney Concert Hall and Broad Museum in downtown Los Angeles, Richard Meier's Getty Center, the iconic Capitol Records Building, and Cesar Pelli's boldly colored geometric Pacific Design Center.